Inwazja: Court ruling

 Campaign Against Homophobia objected to the content of the film and asked TVP not to broadcast it, apologize, and either pay PLN 10,000 to the Lambda Warszawa hotline or else broadcast a spot supporting LGBT youth.
-Following a lawsuit brought by Campaign Against Homophobia for violation of its personal rights, in 2020, a court ruled that TVP had to remove the film from YouTube and not broadcast it for a year (parts of the film are still available on TVP website).
+Following a lawsuit brought by Campaign Against Homophobia for violation of its personal rights, in 2020, a court ruled that TVP had to remove the film from YouTube and not broadcast it for a year, although parts of the film are still available on the broadcaster's website.
 In a separate ruling, a court required TVP to disclose the production costs of the film after it refused a freedom of information request.
 Campaign Against Homophobia also raised money for lawsuits on behalf of some of the volunteers who were filmed without their consent, who say that the film violates their personal rights.

+One of the judges involved in the lawsuit, Joanna Kruczkowska, raised concerns about the film's claims that the "invasion date" of the LGBT movement was four days before the election, because it may have influenced the results of the election.
+She also mentioned the film's use of ominous music to frighten the viewers.